openharmony/docs/en/application-dev/reference/apis-network-kit/js-apis-net-vpnExtension.md

 # @ohos.net.vpnExtension (Enhanced VPN Management)

-This module implements virtual private network (VPN) management, such as starting and stopping a third-party VPN.
+The **vpnExtension** module implements virtual private network (VPN) management, such as starting and stopping a third-party VPN.
 Third-party VPNs refer to VPN services provided by third parties.
-They usually support more security and privacy functions and more comprehensive customization options.
+They usually provide more security and privacy functions and more comprehensive customization options.

 > **NOTE**
 > The initial APIs of this module are supported since API version 11.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.